ealipio/react-issues/README.md

 ## Issue Finder
-> Find issues in the react repositoy https://github.com/facebook/react/issues
+Find issues in the react repositoy https://github.com/facebook/react/issues the app is deployed here:[https://issue-finder.cod3a.com/](https://issue-finder.cod3a.com/)

 ### How to use:
 1. clone the repo